Does this test have other names?

 You may need this test if you need an organ or stem cell transplant.
 A heart, lung,

 or kidney transplant may be needed if your own organ is no longer able to work as

 it should.
 Testing helps make sure you have the best possible match between your HLA

-antigens and those on the organ you receive.
-You may also need this test if your healthcare
+antigens and those on the organ you are to receive.
+You may also need this test if

 What other tests might I have along with this test?